LaconicNetwork/docs.laconic.com/content/generating-watchers/_index.en.md

 ---
-title: "Generating Watchers"
+title: "Generating A Watcher"
 description: "Watchers are better because..."
 weight: 3
 ---

-Like "the graph" but better
+TODO: why use a watcher vs. The Graph